JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 2. Bootstrap Form for Register:
     - Click register with no details entered and confirm that validation is working correctly.
-    - Click register with only Username or Password entered and confirm that validation is working correctly.
+    - Click register with only Username or Password entered and confirm that validation is working correctly (e.g. registration won't progress).
     - Confirm that input fields turn green when correct number of characters is entered.
     - When correct user details are entered, click Register button and confirm that user is directed to Profile page.
     - Reduce and expand width of window to verify that the form responds as expected, and that it fits correctly on all device widths from mobile to tablet to desktop.